Pixboost/pixboost-js/README.md

 ```

 Lazy loading in Pixboost.js implemented by using 3rd party library [lozad.js](https://github.com/ApoorvSaxena/lozad.js).
-In order to make it work you'll need to add that library and also polyfill for [Intersection Observer](https://github.com/w3c/IntersectionObserver/) feature
+In order to make it work, you'll need to use pixboost bundle (see [Usage](#usage) section) or add the library
+with polyfill for the [Intersection Observer](https://github.com/w3c/IntersectionObserver/) feature
 if you want to have support in all browsers:

 ```html